How to make Sea Glass Christmas Decorations

 Sea Glass Christmas Decorations

 Drill a small hole for threading a ribbon through for hanging your decoration.
+Be sure to use a wood drill piece, a masonry piece will just not work!

 Create a paper stencil, draw around a round object and carefully cut out.
+I have used a craft knife and cutting mat.

 Use a strong adhesive to attach your sea glass to your log slices.
+I have used E6000 glue which has adhered the sea glass and wood well.

 Thread ribbon through your pre-drilled hole, tie a knot and you are ready to hang your decorations.
 Simple yet effective.